 The Best Inca Trail Tour Companies in Peru

-The following companies are all based in Peru (mainly in Cusco).
-All prices are for the classic four-day/three-night Inca Trail trek unless otherwise stated (all prices in US$; current as of October 2016).
-Most if not all of these companies also offer alternative treks and tours to Machu Picchu and other destinations in and around Cusco and the Sacred Valley.
+The following companies are what I consider to be the best and most reliable operators for the Classic Inca Trail.
+All provide the classic 4-day/3-night Inca Trail trek unless otherwise stated.
+Most, if not all, of these companies also offer alternative treks and tours to Machu Picchu and other destinations in and around Cusco and the Sacred Valley.

-As you can see, there’s quite a range of prices among the Inca Trail operators.
-The $600 to $700 range is perfectly reasonable, but you should be wary of any classic Inca Trail trek (4d/3n) offered at a significantly lower price (less than $500).
+As you can see, there’s quite a range of options to choose from for the Inca Trail.
+As for prices, the range of $600 to $700 range is perfectly reasonable, but you should be wary of any classic Inca Trail trek (4d/3n) offered at a significantly lower price (less than $500).

 Once you pass the $800 mark, you’ll be entering the higher-end and luxury options.
 If you spend much more than $2,000 for your four-day trek, you should expect real luxury.